thosgood/this-weeks-finds/markdown/1-50/week031.md

 ------------------------------------------------------------------------

 **Addendum**: See ["Week 33"](#week33) for a paper by Smolin on his evolutionary cosmology theory.
-His book came out in 1997 under the title "The Life of the Cosmos" --- see "week101" for details.
+His book came out in 1997 under the title "The Life of the Cosmos" --- see ["Week 101"](#101) for details.

 ------------------------------------------------------------------------